-- Students in the Honors College are encouraged to live in the Honors Learning Community in High Mountain East. - Honors students are not required to live in High Mountain East, but first and second year students typically benefit from living in the Learning Community - A mentorship program exists in the Honors Learning Community and it pairs incoming students with current students for their first semester, mentors who live on and off campus, are assigned to residential and commuting students. - Commuting students are invited to participate in all Honors College events in High Mountain East.
+- First Year Students in the Honors College are encouraged to live in the Honors Learning Community in High Mountain East. - A mentorship program exists in the Honors Learning Community and it pairs incoming students with current students for their first semester, mentors who live on and off campus, are assigned to residential and commuting students. - Commuting students are invited to participate in all Honors College events in High Mountain East.